 Cyberport Waterfront Park

-This is another fantastic waterfront park.
-You can let your pup loose here while you sit back and relax and there are taps to keep your dogs hydrated.
+This is another fantastic waterfront park to take your pups for a stroll and there are taps to keep them hydrated.
 However, please be aware that snakes have been spotted here during the summer.

 Where: Pok Fu Lam